ajgiuliani/MSj.jl/README.md

 ...
 ```

 or combined together.
-For example the script below is used to obtain the average mass spectrum for the MS2 scans (level = 2), for which the precursor is m/z 1255.5, obtained upon CID with an activation energy of 18 and for retention times in the 1 to 60 s range.
+For example the script below may be used to obtain the average mass spectrum for the MS2 scans (level = 2), for which the precursor is m/z 1255.5, obtained upon CID with an activation energy of 18 and for retention times in the 1 to 60 s range.

 ```julia
 msJ.msfilter(filename, msJ.Precursor(1255.5),